gjbsaiia/easyJoinAPI/README.md

 # clo-easyADjoin
-REST API to handle Windows VM AD joins onprem
+REST API to handle Windows VM AD joins onprem.
+This won't work out of the box for u, sorry - this was built specifically for an unnamed company, but it's pretty cool work and won't take that much to rework for other environments

-## Things still needed
-* [clo-pyWinAD](https://githubprod.prci.com/progressive/clo-pyWinAD) needs added to Artifactory, and then ['Dockerfile'](https://githubprod.prci.com/progressive/clo-easyADjoin/blob/master/Dockerfile) needs comment removed on 'pip install pyWinAD'
-* DNS automation added to ['updateDNS.py'](https://githubprod.prci.com/progressive/clo-easyADjoin/blob/master/backend/updateDNS.py) - then ['logToDNS.php'](https://githubprod.prci.com/progressive/clo-easyADjoin/blob/master/server_side/api/logToDNS.php) needs to have a response changed to show that it's now supported.
-API container will need rebuilt after.
-* Kerberos sidecar addition.
-Once API container is kerberos certified, external joins should be allowed (per Joe Camera).
-* Needs a 'cloudbase-init-unattended.conf' to be created so that following sysprep a new Windows VM gets the [secret](https://githubprod.prci.com/progressive/clo-easyADjoin/blob/master/internal_config/internal_secrets.txt) it needs, and runs the internal process.

-### All of this is wrapped in the python library [clo-pyWinAD](https://githubprod.prci.com/progressive/clo-pyWinAD)
+### All of this is wrapped in the python library [pyWinAD](https://github.com/gjbsaiia/clo-pyWinAD)

     import pyWinAD as winAD
     client = winAD.WinADClient()